Topics we will cover in this section:

 If you are looking to join a Medicare Advantage plan, you can do so during the open enrollment period from October 15 to December 7.

 If you are enrolling for the first time, you may enroll the 3 months before, the month of your birthday, or the 3 months after the date you turn 65.
-If you need to disenroll from an MA plan, the disenrollment period is January 1 to February 14.
+If you need to disenroll from a Medicare Advantage plan, the disenrollment period is January 1 to February 14.
 To enroll in Medicare Advantage, you must be enrolled in Parts A and B, and live in the service area of the plan you wish to join.
-You also cannot have ESRD (kidney failure), with some exceptions.

 Do Your Homework When Enrolling